ajahne/blog/_posts/2018-6-29-the-hard-thing-about-hard-things-notes.md

 - You always have a move
 - Do not lie to yourself, get to the root cause
 - Lead bullets: make better product.
 Sometimes there are no silver bullets, you have to confront the monster face on
-- Nobody cares: just win excuses do not matter, don’t focus on what you didn’t do, focus on what you might (will) do
+- Nobody cares: just win.
+Excuses do not matter, don’t focus on what you didn’t do, focus on what you might (will) do

 ## Chapter 5: Take care of the people, the products, and the profits - in that order
 - Hire based on strength
-- Difference between wartime hires and peacetime hires.
+- There is a difference between wartime hires and peacetime hires.
 Sometimes you need people with the drive/passion/strengths you need, but they may not be a cultural fit
 - People, products, then profits
 - Make the company a “good place to work”.
 - Train your people
 - In addition to “what” to do, tell the team “why” to do it.
 Why is it important (e.g. 1-1 meetings)
 - As a leader it’s important that people who spend most of their waking life at the company have a good life
 - Good place to work: people can focus on their work and have confidence that if they get their work done, good things will happen to them and the company.
-- Good company: work is important to the company and the person.
+- Good company: work is important to the company and the person
 - If you do nothing else, build a good company
 - Train your people (need to train my managers)
 - Functional training (e.g. engineers) and manager training
 - TODO: find training courses
-- Hiring executives be sure you know what you want.
+- When hiring executives be sure you know what you want.
 Hire what your company needs, not just someone who looks the part or is straight out of central casting
 - Sometimes you need to take on the role yourself to clearly define what you need in the role
 - Ultimately it is your decision, not the committee
 - Create the group of people who will interview.
-Group 1: can person do job, group 2: people who will help person onboard
+Group 1: can the person do the job, group 2: people who will help person onboard
 - Metrics are important, but also need a strong vision.
 Important to measure and important to have the correct goals that you can measure.
 Have metrics that flesh out and add perspectives to the vision
 - Invest in the future.
 Do not just create systems that work now but sacrifice your future ability to succeed
 - Avoid managerial debt: two in a box, overcompensating a key employee because she got another job offer, no performance management or employee feedback process